Mielec: Early history

-World War I caused much damage to the infrastructure and economy of city of Mielec and the county.
+Interwar period

 In the interwar years many streets were paved with cobbles.
 In addition, a private power plant, various craft workshops, and retail businesses were established.
 In 1934, the Mielec region suffered a huge flood that destroyed more than 11,000 households.
 The house and photographic studio of the early 20th-century Polish photographer August Jaderny was a meeting place of the local artistic community in the interbellum.

 Mielec's economy has been based for the last 70 years around a single industrial enterprise, which transformed the city and increased its population sixfold.
 This process began in the 1930s, when Poland launched a significant expansion of its armaments industry, focused on building factories in the newly created Central Industrial Region (Polish: Centralny Okręg Przemysłowy, abbreviated COP).
 In 1936, a state-owned factory making airplane chassis was established (State Aviation Works - Airframe Fakcory No. 2) on the outskirts of the town, an area then known as Cyranka.
 The factory started to build a new bomber, the PZL P-37 or "Łoś" (English: "Moose").
 Additionally, in the years 1937-1939 a large aviation factory belonging to the PZL company was set up.
 This new manufacturing industry necessitated the development of residential housing for factory workers and management personnel.